osmanatam/100-days-of-code/post-log.md

 I really want to reveal what the startup is, publicly on my blog here.
 I think it would be helpful to readers.

-But at the same time, their are benefits to keeping it quite.
+But at the same time, there are benefits to keeping it quite.

 1. I don't want to get a false sense of accomplishment from talking about my endeavor before it's done.
 2. Business defensibility